Our Blog

 1. A Linux machine

-2. Docker Installed
+2. Docker installed

-3. Docker Compose Installed
+3. Docker Compose installed

-Create a Directory, say monitoring
+Create a Directory called monitoring

 ubuntu@guidanz:~$ mkdir monitoring